MohamedMohsen01/Hardware_Company_Sales_Analysis_Project/README.md

 After a quick data exploration in MS SQL Server, here are some initial findings:
-The database comprises five tables: customers, date, markets, products, and transactions.
+- The database comprises five tables: customers, date, markets, products, and transactions.
-The dataset includes 17 markets, 279 products, and 38 customers.
+- The dataset includes 17 markets, 279 products, and 38 customers.
-The recorded data spans from October 2017 to June 2020.
+- The recorded data spans from October 2017 to June 2020.
-In 2020, the total revenue amounted to ₹142.22 million, indicating a significant decrease of 57.7% compared to the previous year's revenue of ₹336.02 million.
+- In 2020, the total revenue amounted to ₹142.22 million, indicating a significant decrease of 57.7% compared to the previous year's revenue of ₹336.02 million.
-Currency Discrepancy: While the majority of transactions are denoted in Indian Rupees (₹), two records are in US Dollars ($).
+- Currency Discrepancy: While the majority of transactions are denoted in Indian Rupees (₹), two records are in US Dollars ($).
-The sales amount and market columns contain some erroneous values that will be addressed during the ETL (Extract, Transform, Load) process.
+- The sales amount and market columns contain some erroneous values that will be addressed during the ETL (Extract, Transform, Load) process.

 ---

-### ETL(Extract, Transform, Load)
-Once I knew the basic features of the data I had to work with, I Imported the SQL database into Power BI to do the necessary transformations and make a simple, reliable, and helpful dashboard.

 #